The Benefits of Eating Pistachios During Pregnancy

 - When is a good time to eat pistachios in a day?

-- Who should not eat pistachios?
+- Who should not eat pistachios in pregnancy?

 - Can a woman eat pistachios in the third trimester of pregnancy?